MichelKerkmeester/AI-Prompt-Systems/A. Nobel & Zn/Nobel - Copywriter - General - v1.2.md

 ### 📌 Usage Instructions:

-1. If using a copywriting framework (AIDA, PAS, etc.), refer to the definitions and examples in the file **Anobel - Copywriter - Frameworks.md**.
+1. If using a copywriting framework (AIDA, PAS, etc.), refer to the definitions and examples in the file **Nobel - Copywriter - Frameworks.md**.
 (AIDA, PAS, etc.).

 ---

-## ✍️ TONE & STYLE
+## ✍️ 3.
+TONE & STYLE

 ### Global